 When the M16 was first adopted, and all the way through the years of the M16A1, it had what was called a standard profile.
 The standard profile of the day was what we now call a lightweight, or pencil, profile.

 This barrel profile proved to be quite good for a general issue combat weapon.
-It was lightweight, so it would be less cumbersome when walking on long dismounted patrols.
+It was lightweight and less cumbersome when walking on long dismounted patrols.
 Combat weapons, generally, are carried a lot and fired relatively little.
 When fired, the barrel was still accurate enough for combat purposes, especially when compared to the competing AK-47 design of the time.

 During the product improvement efforts of the M16A2, the barrel profile was changed.
 The new barrel kept the same lightweight profile between the receiver and the front sight base, but increased the diameter of the barrel from the gas block forward.
-The general internet buzz is that this was done in response to GIs using their rifles as pry bars to open ammunition crates and rations, and bending the thinly profiled barrel in the process.
-Another line of thinking is that bayonet drills using the thin profile lead to a lot of bent barrels.
-To an outside observer, it would seem counterintuitive to only beef up the diameter of the barrel forward of the bayonet lug, since force would be applied to the entire length of the barrel and not just the forward end.
+The general internet buzz is that this was done in response to GIs using their rifles as pry bars to open ammunition crates and rations, thus bending the thinly profiled barrel in the process.
+Another line of thinking is that bayonet drills led to a lot of bent barrels.
+If that was the case, it would seem counterintuitive to only beef up the diameter of the barrel forward of the bayonet lug, since force would be applied to the entire length of the barrel and not just the forward end.

 I came across a post concerning the M16A2 development effort: